hartwigmedical/hmftools/cuppa/README.md

 RefCancerType | Reference cancer type evaluated against RefValue | Probability of the reference cancer type for this category of data

-# Algorithm
+# Detailed Algorithm

 ## Determination of cancer type cohorts

 Cohorts for training the algorithm were constructed from the HMF database by selecting the highest purity sample from each unique patient from our database with qcStatus = ‘PASS’.
 37 tumor categories were defined based on the clinical annotations of primaryTumorLocation, primaryTumorSubLocation, primaryTumorType and primaryTumorSubType as follows:

 CUPPA Category | primaryTumorLocation:subLocation (primaryTumorType:primaryTumorSubType)
 ---|---